sebanc/linuxloops/Readme.md

 Clearly, in its current state, LinuxLoops is not perfect and I am counting on the community to help by submitting pull requests.
 However, those needs to respect the ground project principles:
 - LinuxLoops partitioning scheme is fixed, it has been defined to limit as much as possible dependencies and to ensure a good performance.
-- Basic desktop environment targets should be debloated (the DE, a terminal and a file browser).
+- Basic desktop environment targets should be debloated (ideally the DE, a terminal and a file browser).
 - Full desktop environment targets are not based on users preferences but on the choices of the distro managers.
-- Lightdm is used by default for basic targets as it is lightweight and widely compatible (aside from gnome desktop targets which often depend on gdm).
+- Lightdm is used by default as it is lightweight and widely compatible (aside from gnome/kde which have dependencies respectively on gdm/sddm).

 If you need something else, read about custom scripts or feel free to make your own fork of LinuxLoops.